Prostate Cancer treatment with Dendritic Cells

 Read here: about dendritic cells (DC’s) on Wikipedia

-The program of Prostate Cancer Treatment with Dendritic Cell Vaccines in Germany
+Prostate Cancer Treatment with Dendritic Cells in Germany

 1.)
 Arrival on day 1

 2.)
-Consultation appointment with the supervising doctor for the prostate cancer treatment in Germany.
+Consultation appointment with the supervising doctor for the prostate cancer treatment with dendritic cell therapy in Germany.
 Blood withdrawal on day 2 and vitamin infusion.
 This takes about 2 hrs.
 After you can leave.

 3.)
-You return to clinic on the 10th day to get your dendritic cell vaccination by infusion and a vitamin infusion plus vitamin D3 injection.
+You return to clinic on the 9th day to get your dendritic cell therapy by injection in your belly fat and a vitamin B12 infusion plus vitamin D3 injection.
 After you can leave back home.

-How to book a clinic Prostate Cancer Treatment with Dendritic Cell Vaccines in Germany
+Find a clinic for Prostate Cancer Treatment with Dendritic Cells in Germany

-However, our patient service provides comprehensive support for international patients seeking prostate cancer treatment with dendritic cells in Germany.
+However, our patient service provides comprehensive support for international patients seeking treatment of prostate cancer treatment with dendritic cells in Germany.
+Patients receiving our VIP patient service if they book prostate cancer treatment with dendritic cells.

 Call or WhatsApp: 0049 151 5660 7300